 Causes of Blackberry Fruit Rot

 The fungus favors warm, wet conditions in temperatures between 65 and 85 (18 to 29 C.) degrees Fahrenheit.
 Penicillium rarely affects immature berries but is more common in ripe fruit.
-It enters the fruit from any type of injury, whether it is mechanical, insect or other type of damage.
+It enters the fruit from any type of injury, whether it is mechanical, insect, or another type of damage.

-Quite often it is the result of picking and packing which then turns into once perfect fruit rotting in their crates.
+Quite often it is the result of picking and packing which turns once-perfect fruit into rotting fruit in their crates.
 One item that encourages spore formation is crowded canes.
-Canes should be spaced at 3 to 5 canes per foot (meter) in rows 2 feet (.61 m.) apart.
-This will help provide adequate air flow to dry canes and prevent fruit rot of blackberries.
+Canes should be spaced at 3 to 5 canes per foot (0.5 m.) in rows 2 feet (0.5 m.) apart.
+This will help provide adequate airflow to dry canes and prevent fruit rot of blackberries.

 Preventing Penicillium Fruit Rot on Blackberry